FISHING REPORT: ROARING FORK

 The fishing on the Roaring Fork is good every month of the year and is one of Colorado's most productive winter fisheries.
 The Fork is floatable all year and weather conditions in February and March are often very comfortable with temperatures between 40 to 55 during winter!
 We provide Guided Fishing Trips, even throughout the winter.
 Let us show you some tips to catching fish by hiring a guide for the day.
 If you would like we can meet you in Glenwood Springs or anywhere in the Roaring Fork valley.

-Report Date: April 10, 2024
+Report Date: July 18th, 2024

 KEEP EM WET: Please follow the Keep Em Wet philosophy and keep the fish wet.
 If you must take a photo, leave the fish in the water.

-Hatches: Midges, BWO's, winter stones
+Hatches: Midges, BWO's, Stones, Caddis

 Recommended Files:

-NYMPHS: 20 Incher 14-16, Zebra Midge 18-22, Rainbow Warrior blk 20-24, Perdigon 14-16, Pheasant Tail 16-20, Prince 12-16, Foamback Emerger 18-22, RS2 18-22, Hunchback BWO 18-22, Barr Emerger 18-22, Pats Rubber Leg 10-14
+NYMPHS: 20 Incher 10-16, Zebra Midge 18-22, Rainbow Warrior blk 20-24, Perdigon 10-16, Pheasant Tail 12-20, Biot Epoxy Golden Stone 12-16, Z-Wing Caddis 14-16, Hares Ear 10-18, Electric Caddis 14-18, Crystal Hunchback PMD 18-20, Pats Rubber Leg 10-14, Worms 10-14

 STREAMERS: Sculpzillas, Kamikaze Sculpin, Hawkin's Hat Trick, Double Thin Mint,Sex Dungeon